IBM 704: Memory and peripherals

 Controls are included in the 704 for: one 711 Punched Card Reader, one 716 Alphabetic Printer, one 721 Punched Card Recorder, five 727 Magnetic Tape Units and one 753 Tape Control Unit, one 733 Magnetic Drum Reader and Recorder, and one 737 Magnetic Core Storage Unit.
-Total mass was about 19466 lb.
+Total weight was about 19466 lb.

 The 704 itself came with a control console having 36 assorted control switches or buttons and 36 data-input switches, one for each bit in a register.
 The control console essentially allows only setting the binary values of the registers with switches and seeing the binary state of the registers displayed in the pattern of many small neon lamps, appearing much like modern LEDs.
 For human interaction with the computer, programs would be entered on punched cards initially rather than at the console, and human-readable output would be directed to the printer.

 The IBM 740 Cathode Ray Tube Output Recorder was also available, which is a 21-inch vector display with a very long phosphor persistence time of 20 seconds for human viewing, together with a 7-inch display receiving the same signal as the larger display but with a fast-decaying phosphor designed to be photographed with an attached camera.

 The 737 Magnetic Core Storage Unit serves as RAM and provides 4,096 36-bit words, the equivalent of 18,432 bytes.
 The 727 Magnetic Tape Units store over 5 million 6-bit characters per reel.

 Reliability

-In its day, the 704 was an exceptionally reliable machine.
+The IBM 704 was much more reliable than its predecessor, the IBM 701, which had a mean time between failure of around 30 minutes.
 Being a vacuum-tube machine, however, the IBM 704 had very poor reliability by today's standards.
-On average, the machine failed around every 8 hours, which limited the program size that the first Fortran compilers could successfully translate because the machine would fail before a successful compilation of a large program.
+On average, the machine failed around every 8 hours, comparable to the Manchester Mark 1 in 1949.
+This limited the program size that the first Fortran compilers could successfully translate because the machine would fail before a successful compilation of a large program.